svileng/stripy/README.md

 Where `subscriptions` and `customers` are [REST API resources](https://stripe.com/docs/api).

-You are expected to build your business logic on top of Stripy and abstract things such as Subscriptions and Customers; if that's not your cup of tea, check out "stripity_stripe" or "stripe_elixir" on Hex.
+If you prefer to work with a higher-level library, check out "stripity_stripe" or "stripe_elixir" on Hex.

 ## Installation